florian-comte/robocops/README.md

 | `pid.h` | PID constants (`KP`, `KI`, `KD`) |
 | `ros_arduino_bridge.ino` | PID updates interval (`LOOP_INTERVAL`) |

+You should also define the pins for the motors and encoders in maxon_driver.cpp (for enable, direction, pwm) and maxon_encoder.h (for averaged speed).

 ## File Structure
 | File | Description |
 |------|-------------|